Small objects in the eye

 At a glance

-• If small objects get in your eye, they can damage your cornea.
+• If small objects get in your eye, they may injure your cornea (the clear part on the front of your eye).

 • Scratches on the cornea typically heal on their own.

-• It’s important to go to the doctor if an object is stuck in your eye, if your eye is bleeding or hurts a lot,
+• It is important to go to the doctor if an object is stuck in your eye, if your eye is bleeding or hurts a lot.

 Introduction